 Fifth – Fill in the gaps.
 I grabbed some pumpkins I found on clearance last year that I saved, and added nuts left in the shell, scattering them around.
 Added a sign I had and that was it.
 It was a simple look for me and still very earthy.

 I hope you learned something new as you prepare your home for the fall season.
+Using these steps to create a Simple Fall Table Decorating on a Budget is quick and easy.
 It’s such a wonderful family time!
-Enjoy the rest of the tour my friends!